-Fritts’ favorite rod also happens to be the most popular model in the series.
+Fritts’ favorite rod is the most popular model in the series.
 “I like the 7-6,” he said.
-“It’s fairly easy on you [in hot weather and fishing hard-pulling crankbaits].”
-He said it will cast a crankbait about 8 more yards than the 7-foot rod.
+“It’s easy for you [in hot weather and fishing hard-pulling crankbaits].”
+He said it will cast a crankbait about eight more yards than the 7-foot rod.
 “And you’ll get 4 yards more with the 7-foot 11-inch model,” he said.
 “And if you’re a [tall] man, you can get the 9-foot rod.”
 It puts crankbaits into a different ballpark.
-“You can about spool the reel,” he said, when casting with the wind.
+“You can about spool the reel,” he said when casting with the wind.

-The rods are offered in three powers: medium, medium heavy and heavy.
-“I like the medium heavy for big cranks,” Fritts said.
-It has a bit more flex, he said, which makes casting easier.
-Heavy-action models do a better job at fishing the biggest crankbaits, though it and these lures demand more effort from the angler.
+The rods are offered in three powers: medium, medium, heavy and heavy.
+“I like the medium-heavy for big cranks,” Fritts said.
+He said it has a bit more flex, which makes casting easier.
+Heavy-action models do better at fishing the biggest crankbaits, though they and these lures demand more effort from the angler.

 Fritts fishes his deep-diving crankbaits with a Lew’s BB1 reel.
 Like its namesake, which Lew Childre introduced in the early 1970s and Fritts fished into the 90s, it has a multistop anti-reverse, creating the backward movement that Fritts wants.
-He said it has the same powerful gear ratio — 5.1:1 — that brings in 21 inches of line per handle turn that was in the classic version.
-But it has more ball bearings and lowered its profile, which add casting distance and user comfort, respectively.
+He said it has the same powerful gear ratio — 5.1:1 — that brings in 21 inches of line per handle turn as in the classic version.
+But it has more ball bearings and a lower profile, which adds casting distance and user comfort.

 But fluorocarbon line isn’t what Fritts uses.
-“Fluorocarbon and me don’t get along,” he said.
+“Fluorocarbon and I don’t get along,” he said.
 After three or four hours of fishing, he said it breaks from the stress his fishing style places on it.
-What he wants is a line that’s durable, sensitive and easy to cast long distances.
+What he wants is a line that’s durable, sensitive, and easy to cast long distances.

 Fritts prefers a monofilament such as Berkley Sensation.
 He also uses braided line such as Berkley X5.
-Both share an importance characteristic: little stretch.
+Both share an essential characteristic: little stretch.
 That increases sensitivity, letting him feel his crankbait better.
-“That’s really the [reason behind] low stretch,” he said.
+“That’s the [reason behind] low stretch,” he said.

 Good crankbait lines also have small diameters, Fritts said.
-They slice through the water easier, allowing a crankbait to vibrate more and dive deeper.
+They slice through the water more efficiently, allowing a crankbait to vibrate and dive deeper.
 In the case of monofilament, you’ll need to move to lighter pound tests to find thinner diameters.
 He said 10-pound monofilament, one of his favorite sizes for fishing deep-diving crankbaits, has a diameter of about .011 inches.
-But if you use more indestructible braided line, you can double or triple the strength while matching the diameter.
+But if you use a more indestructible braided line, you can double or triple the strength while matching the diameter.

 Fritts doesn’t spend much time considering the color of his line.
 He sticks with clear monofilament and green or smoke braided lines. “[Line color] doesn’t matter when winding a crankbait,” he said.
 “The fish don’t see your line.
 That bait has their attention.”

-Crankbaits come in an almost endless selection of colors, sizes and diving depths.
-All most bass anglers have to do is count the tackle boxes that they have stuffed with them to know that.
+Crankbaits come in an endless selection of colors, sizes, and diving depths.
+All most bass anglers must do is count the tackle boxes they have stuffed to know that.
 But there are some shared traits among the best deep-diving crankbaits.
-Many of them were incorporated in Berkley’s Dredger series of crankbaits, which Fritts helped design.
+Many were incorporated in Berkley’s Dredger series of crankbaits, which Fritts helped design.

 Fritts said three years of work went into the Dredger crankbaits.
 “I spent a lot of time in Iowa,” he said of his trips to Berkley’s factory and research-and-design lab.
-Much of that time went into reducing the lure’s profile while making it dive deeper.
-That was accomplished in part by flattening the top of the bait, effectively making the bill longer.
+Much of that time reduced the lure’s profile while making it dive deeper.
+That was accomplished partly by flattening the bait's top, effectively making the bill longer.